6 months ago

 Chemical exposure that interferes with the body’s hormone systems has been linked to breast cancer.
 Large numbers of pollutants can have oestrogen hormone-like activities and can stimulate breast cancer cell growth.
 The aim of this project will be to evaluate the breast cancer-promoting activity of bisphenol mixtures.

 Bisphenols are used in the manufacture of plastic bottles, resins and the plastic lining of cans, from which they leach into food and drink.
 Due to public concerns, companies have been replacing BPA with other bisphenols to produce “BPA-free” products.
-However, our research has revealed bisphenols used as BPA replacements also possess oestrogen hormone-like activity which fuel breast cancer cell growth.
-However, the mechanisms by which bisphenol mixtures may stimulate breast cancer development remains unknown.
+However, our research has revealed bisphenols used as BPA replacements also possess oestrogen hormone-like activity, which fuels breast cancer cell growth.
+However, the mechanisms by which bisphenol mixtures may stimulate breast cancer development remain unknown.
 This study will identify potential risks arising from bisphenol ingestion that can lead to or promote the growth of breast cancer.

-In response to the grant award, Dr Michael Antoniou said:
+In response to the research grant award, Dr Michael Antoniou said:

 Scientific evidence to help prevent breast cancer